 Ah, springtime in Texas.
 Flowers are in bloom, and it’s not yet scorching hot outside.
 It’s what we like to call Festival Season, when Texans get out to celebrate without risking third degree sun burn.
 And believe us, spring festivals in Texas celebrate anything and everything!

-Note: With the continued presence of Coronavirus in Texas, things are a little dicey.
-Some of our favorite festivals have announced dates for 2021, but it remains to be seen whether the infection levels will subside enough to allow the festivals to return.
+Note: As of 10 March 2021, Texas is no longer under state mask mandates, attendance limits, or stay-at-home orders.
+However, with the continued presence of Coronavirus in Texas, things are still a little dicey.
+Some of our favorite festivals have announced dates for 2021, but it remains to be seen whether infection levels will subside enough to allow all of the festivals to return.
 Many festivals are taking a “wait & see” attitude.
 TravelLatte will monitor the 2021 festival season, and update accordingly.

 Spring Festivals in Texas